Infineon/edgeprotecttools/docs/README_PSOCC3.md

 Refer to the [Signing application with HSM](https://github.com/Infineon/edgeprotecttools/blob/master/docs/README_GENERAL.md#signing-application-with-HSM) section.

 ## Signing reprovisioning packet with HSM
 The provisioning packet does not require to be signed.
-However, the reprovisioning data must be signed.
-The OEM key related data must be signed with the OEM key.
-The MPN key related data must be signed with the MPN key.
+However, the reprovisioning data must be signed with the OEM key.
 The flow:
 1. Generate a non-signed reprovisioning packet with data to be cryptographically protected.
 2. Get the signature from HSM.